Chord (music): History

+Chords evolved out of the early church organum, which reflected the different vocal ranges.
+In its earliest written form, found in the treatise Musica enchiriadis (c.
+900), organum consisted of two melodic lines moving simultaneously note against note.
+Organum was further developed with the staff notation established by monk Guido d'Arezzo (c.1025).

 In the medieval era, early Christian hymns featured organum (which used the simultaneous perfect intervals of a fourth, a fifth, and an octave), with chord progressions and harmony - an incidental result of the emphasis on melodic lines during the medieval and then Renaissance (15th to 17th centuries).

 The Baroque period, the 17th and 18th centuries, began to feature the major and minor scale based tonal system and harmony, including chord progressions and circle progressions.
 It was in the Baroque period that the accompaniment of melodies with chords was developed, as in figured bass, and the familiar cadences (perfect authentic, etc.).
 In the Renaissance, certain dissonant sonorities that suggest the dominant seventh occurred with frequency.
 In the Baroque period, the dominant seventh proper was introduced and was in constant use in the Classical and Romantic periods.
 The leading-tone seventh appeared in the Baroque period and remains in use.
 Composers began to use nondominant seventh chords in the Baroque period.
 They became frequent in the Classical period, gave way to altered dominants in the Romantic period, and underwent a resurgence in the Post-Romantic and Impressionistic period.